Mary Hart: Career

 In May 2009, Hart suffered a broken left wrist due to an accident at home (not due to any exotic activity, despite her jokes about it).
 While her wrist was healing, she wore various brightly colored slings designed to match or complement her wardrobe for each show.
 On August 5, 2010, Hart announced that she was leaving the show at the end of the upcoming 30th season, citing that she was ready for a change.
 Hart's final episode aired on May 20, 2011—ending her 29-year history with the program.

 Between 2014 and 2016, Hart was a recurring character on the ABC Family sitcom Baby Daddy, as a fictional version of herself who hosts a morning show The Mary Hart Show and is the boss of Tahj Mowry's character Tucker Dobbs.

 On October 29, 2015, Hart made a guest appearance on ET, being interviewed by then-current host Nancy O'Dell; her appearance was meant to kick off a month-long celebration of the program's 35th season.

-Hart was Master of Ceremonies at the July 4th celebration at Mount Rushmore on July 3, 2020.
+Hart was Master of Ceremonies at July 4th celebration at Mount Rushmore on July 3, 2020.
 In her remarks, she said, "I remember well the tumultuousness, the tumult, the tragedy, but ultimately the triumph of the sixties.
-I was growing up then, and those were not easy times – for those of you who happen to be old enough like I am, to remember – but you know what, that was a terrible decade, but we turned out to be a better nation."
+I was growing up then, and those were not easy times – for those of you who happen to be old enough, to remember – but you know what, that was a terrible decade, but we turned out to be a better nation."

 Personal life

-Hart resided in the Trousdale Estates neighborhood of Beverly Hills, California, with her film producer husband, Burt Sugarman. before moving to a condo in the Ritz-Carlton Residences at L.A.
-Live in downtown Los Angeles and later, to Sierra Towers in 2015.
-They married in a private ceremony aboard a yacht in 1989 and have one son, Alec "AJ" Sugarman (born 1991), who was a special assistant to President Donald Trump for legislative affairs.
+Hart divorced her first husband, Terry Hart, in the 1970s, but kept his surname.
+In 1989 she married film producer Burt Sugarman in a private ceremony aboard a yacht.
+They resided in the Trousdale Estates neighborhood of Beverly Hills, California before moving to a condo in the Ritz-Carlton Residences at L.A.
+Live in downtown Los Angeles; in 2015 they moved to Sierra Towers.
+They have a son, Alec "AJ" Sugarman (born 1991), who was a special assistant to President Donald Trump for legislative affairs.

-Hart has converted to Judaism, her husband's faith.
+Hart converted to Judaism, her second husband's faith.

 Hart is a Republican and supported Marco Rubio in the 2016 Republican Party presidential primaries.
 She and Sugarman hosted a fundraiser for Rubio in October 2015.

-She hosted President Trump's Fourth of July celebration in 2020, at which she was accused of making a white power sign.
+In 2020, Hart hosted the Mount Rushmore Fireworks Celebration at which Trump and South Dakota governor Kristi Noem appeared.
+Hart was accused of making a white power sign.
 She denied the accusation.

 Hart owns two mansions in Montana.
 One is a 7,000-square-foot home on 160 acres.
-Both homes are located within the Yellowstone Club residential community.
-Since 2000, Hart has also had a home in Palm Desert, California where she has supported local charities.
+Both are within the Yellowstone Club residential community.
+Since 2000, Hart has also had a home in Palm Desert, California, where she has supported local charities.

-She is a fan of the Los Angeles Dodgers and has performed the national anthem prior to games on several occasions.
+Hart is a Los Angeles Dodgers fan and has performed the national anthem before games several times.
 She can often be seen, from the centerfield camera, behind home plate at Dodger Stadium.

 On August 17, 2011, Hart was announced as the official spokeswoman for the Edith Sanford Breast Cancer Initiative.